-- Scholars must notify the College & Career Readiness Counselor prior to enrolling in a college level course for dual credit purposes.
-Failure to do so will prevent scholars from receiving dual credit. - Scholars must complete a Concurrent Enrollment Request Form, including a parent/guardian signature, and submit the form to the College & Career Readiness Counselor. - The College & Career Readiness Counselor will determine if the scholar meets all requirements as described above.
-Upon recommendation by the College & Career Readiness Counselor, the Director of Counseling Services will make the final approval for concurrent enrollment. - If the Director of Counseling Services denies the request for concurrent enrollment, the scholar may appeal the decision to the Assistant Superintendent & Chief Academic Officer.
-If the Assistant Superintendent & Chief Academic Officer denied the request, a final appeal may be heard by the governing board of CCS.
+- Scholars must notify the College & Career Readiness Counselor prior to enrolling in a college level course for high school credit purposes.
+Failure to do so will prevent scholars from receiving high school credit. - Scholars must submit a Concurrent Enrollment Request Form, including a parent/guardian signature. - The College & Career Readiness Counselor will determine if the scholar meets all requirements as described above.
+Upon recommendation by the College & Career Readiness Counselor, the Director of Counseling Services will make the final approval for concurrent enrollment.
+Please allow five (5) business days to process the concurrent enrollment approval and forms. - O If the Director of Counseling Services denies the request for concurrent enrollment, the scholar may appeal the decision to the Assistant Superintendent & Chief Academic Officer.
+If the Assistant Superintendent & Chief Academic Officer denies the request, a final appeal may be heard by the governing board of CCS.
 The decision of the Board will be final.